 - Malicious damage or vandalism by tenants or their guests

-- Loss of rent due to tenant default
+- Loss of rent due to tenant default or breaking of the lease

 - Legal expenses required to evict a tenant